Rational points of bounded height and the Weil restriction: Introduction

 \begin{theorem} Let $E \subset F$ be number fields.
 Let $(X,\LL)$ be a smooth projective variety over $F$ together with a big adelically metrised line bundle such that $X(F) \neq \emptyset$.
 Let $\varepsilon > 0$ and let $U \subset X$ be an open subset.
 Then (\ref{conj:1}) holds for $(X,U,\LL)$ if and only if (\ref{conj:1}) holds for $(\Res X, \Res U,\Res \LL)$.

 Moreover, if $[\omega_X]$ is not effective and $H^1(X,\mathcal{O}_X)=0$, then (\ref{conj:2}) holds for $(X,U,\LL)$ if and only if (\ref{conj:2}) holds for $(\Res X,\Res U,\Res \LL)$. \end{theorem}

-Examples of varieties for which $[\omega_X]$ is not effective and $H^1(X,\mathcal{O}_X)=0$ include all rationally connected varieties \cite[Cor.
-4.18]{Deb01}, in particular all geometrically rational varieties and all Fano varieties.
+Examples of varieties for which $[\omega_X]$ is not effective and $H^1(X,\mathcal{O}_X)=0$ include all rationally connected varieties \cite[Cor.~4.18]{Deb01}, in particular all geometrically rational varieties and all Fano varieties.
 For these latter classes of varieties we also show that the refined conjecture due to Peyre \cite{Pey95}, on the leading constant appearing in the asymptotic formula, is compatible with the Weil restriction.

 An immediate corollary of Theorem \ref{thm:Main} is that if Manin's conjectures hold for $(X,\LL)$, then they also hold for $(\Res X, \Res \LL)$.
 The problem with the converse is that the open subset $U' \subset \Res X$ for which (\ref{conj:1}) or (\ref{conj:2}) holds might not be of the form $\Res U$ for some open subset $U \subset X$.
 Nevertheless, there are many examples where this is true.
 For example, for flag varieties (\ref{conj:2}) holds on the whole space, i.e. it is not necessary to restrict to an open subset.
-Therefore the equivalence of Manin's conjecture for a flag variety $X$ and for its Weil restriction $\Res X$ is clear.
-As the Weil restriction of a flag variety is also a flag variety, we see that Manin's conjecture for all choices of adelic metric on every big line bundle on every flag variety over $\QQ$ is equivalent to the same conjecture for all flag varieties \emph{over any number field}.
-Also for toric varieties, Manin's conjecture is known to hold on the open subset given by the embedded algebraic torus $T$.
-As the Weil restriction $\Res X$ of such a toric variety $X$ is also a toric variety under the algebraic torus $\Res T$, we again see that one may reduce the proof of Manin's conjecture for all toric varieties over every number field to those toric varieties which are defined over $\QQ$.
-Similar results hold for equivariant compactifications of other homogeneous spaces and also for varieties for which every accumulating subvariety of $\Res X$ is of the form $\Res Z$ for some subvariety $Z \subset X$.
-Using Theorem \ref{thm:Main} we are also able to obtain many new cases of Manin's conjecture, given as the Weil restrictions of suitable complete intersections in projective space.
+Therefore the equivalence of Manin's conjecture for a flag variety $X$ and for its Weil restriction $\Res X$, which is also a flag variety, is clear.
+Hence we see that Manin's conjecture for all choices of adelic metric on every big line bundle on every flag variety over $\QQ$ is equivalent to the same conjecture for all flag varieties \emph{over any number field}.
+For toric varieties, Manin's conjecture is known to hold on the open subset given by the embedded algebraic torus $T$.
+As the Weil restriction $\Res X$ of such a toric variety $X$ is a toric variety under the algebraic torus $\Res T$, we again see that one may reduce the proof of Manin's conjecture for all toric varieties over every number field to those toric varieties which are defined over $\QQ$.
+Similar results hold for equivariant compactifications of other homogeneous spaces and for varieties for which every accumulating subvariety of $\Res X$ is of the form $\Res Z$ for some subvariety $Z \subset X$.
+Using Theorem \ref{thm:Main} we are also able to obtain many new cases of Manin's conjecture, given as the Weil restrictions of suitable complete intersections.